bsky-love/pinks.social/README.md

 # Bluesky Community Handles tool

-Get your own community handle for Bluesky!
+Get your own community handle for Bluesky.

 Go to https://swifties.social to join the swifties.social community.